Dxyk/Angular-Udemy/Section 15 Handling Forms in Angular Apps/README.md

 ### Lesson 182 - Why do we Need Angular's Help

 Angular's forms module can convert HTML form label and input to JS/TS objects.
 Through this, it allows additional features such as input validation.

+### Lesson 183.
+Template-Driven (TD) vs Reactive Approach

+Angular offers 2 approaches to handle forms

+- Template Driven (TD)
+  - Set up the form in HTML template
+  - Angular infers the form structure
+  - Less complex, but less control
+- Reactive
+  - Set up the form programmatically in TS and HTML code
+  - Connect the TS and HTML code manually
+  - More complex, but more control